Using E-mail Safely and Well

 Recently a nice lady in the Human Resources department at my university sent out a note to a dozen people reminding us that we had not yet finished signing up for our new medical insurance coverage.

-Unfortunately, she put all the e-mail addresses into the CC (carbon copy) line
+Unfortunately, she put all the email addresses into the CC

-where they were visible to everyone in the list.
-Predictably, someone on the
+(carbon copy) field where they were visible to everyone in the list.
+Predictably,

 Luckily, there wasn’t much that was very private in that message, but it did prompt me to write to the head of Human Resources about the incident.
 Part of my message was as follows:

-the Human Resources (HR) department staff use CC instead of
+confidentiality; when the Human Resources (HR) department staff use CC instead

 In this case, there was no particularly sensitive material revealed, but a different case could easily violate HIPAA (Health Information Portability and Accountability Act) and the University’s rules on employee confidentiality.

-bother with.
-“Against stupidity, the gods themselves contend in vain,” wrote
+too obvious to bother with.
+“Against stupidity, the gods themselves contend in

-Friedrich von Schiller in his “Maid of Orleans” (Die Jungfrau von Orleans) in
+vain,” wrote Friedrich von Schiller in his “Maid of Orleans” (Die Jungfrau von

-If you doubt the seriousness of the problem, I suggest you look through your own archives of e-mail and count how many obvious cases there are of e-mails with inappropriate subject lines and inappropriate distribution lists sitting in your received-folders.
+If you doubt the seriousness of the problem, I suggest you look through your own archives of email and count how many obvious cases there are of emails with inappropriate subject fields and inappropriate distribution lists sitting in your received-folders.
 I think you will be dismayed by the results of your research.

 The consensus in our profession – despite the dreadful lack of hard statistics – is that something like 2/3 of all the damage caused to our information systems is from insiders who are poorly trained, careless or malicious (for a detailed discussion of security statistics see http://tinyurl.com/b6zzh or http://tinyurl.com/96u2n ) .
 For example, a study published in late 2005 reported that “Sixty-nine percent of 110 senior executives at Fortune 1,000 companies say they are ‘very concerned’ about insider network attacks or data theft, according to a study by Caymas Systems, a network security technology firm based in San Jose, Calif.
 And 25 percent say they are so concerned they can’t sleep at night, Sanjay Uppal, a vice president at Caymas Systems, told eSecurityPlanet.” < http://tinyurl.com/mmnuw >